 If you are unsure about whether you might be eligible for an unemployment compensation extension, you can always contact your unemployment counselor to check on whether extended benefits are available.

-Nationwide Emergency Unemployment Compensation in North Dakota
+Past Emergency Unemployment Extension Programs in North Dakota

 In general, if a beneficiary consumes all of his or her regular unemployment benefits, he or she does not have to apply for an unemployment benefits extension because the system automatically enrolls eligible participants.

 Federal-State Extended Duration in North Dakota

 You can only qualify for EB unemployment insurance if you have exhausted all of your regular unemployment benefits.
-If you qualify for an EB unemployment extension, you will receive additional benefits in the amount of 20 weeks, or 80 percent of the maximum benefit amount on the original unemployment claim, whichever amount is less.
+If you qualify for an EB unemployment extension, you can receive additional benefits in the amount of 20 weeks, or 80 percent of the maximum benefit amount on the original unemployment claim, whichever amount is less.